aditya-verp/AutomatComposeDeploy/README.md

     #### NOTE: You can use gitcloner to clone multiple repositries.
     ```bash
     cd autodeploy
+    git clone [URL-to-your-repository] example_repo1
-    git clone [URL-to-your-repository] example_repo
+    git clone [URL-to-your-repository] example_repo2
     # Repeat for other repositories as needed
-    # Setup the .env as their respected repository
+    # Setup the .env for the necessary respected repository that used by docker-compose (Optional)
     ```

 4. **Configure Docker Compose**: In the Docker Compose file of each repository, specify the full path to the `autodeploy` directory in the volumes section to avoid conflicts.
 This ensures the script has the necessary access to manage Docker services.